suma-project/Suma/INSTALL.md

         sumaserver.db.port      = mysql port number
         sumaserver.log.path = path to log directory.
 You must make sure this directory is writable by Apache.

+* Be sure that the log directory specified in sumaserver.log.path both exists and is writable.

 Other Things You Can Configure
 -------------------------------